Dog 51: Production

-Filming took place in Paris and Marseille over eighteen weeks, and the estimated production budget is €40–50 million.
+An international co-production between France and Belgium, filming took place in Paris and Marseille over eighteen weeks, with an estimated production budget is €40–50 million.

 Release

 The film debuted at the 82nd Venice International Film Festival on 6 September 2025.
 For its North American premiere, the film was programmed as a special presentation at the 2025 Toronto International Film Festival.
 It was released in French theaters on 15 October 2025.

 Reception

+Box office

+The film had 1.38 million admissions at the French box office, grossing $11 million against a budget of €40 million.

+It was the fourth most popular French film of 2025, behind Jean-Paul Rouve's God Save The Tuche, Ken Scott's Once Upon My Mother and Franck Dubosc's How to Make a Killing.

+Critical response

 Screen Dailys critic Lee Marshall found the film to be an engaging near-future dystopian thriller infusing "Parisian romance, energy and sex appeal" into police crime drama tropes and elements derivative of the Blade Runner and The Hunger Games.
 He praised the chemistry between Lellouche and Exarchopoulos, and described the world-building and the narrative's pacing as efficient.
 While describing the film as accessible entertainment and "by no means an arthouse movie", he remarked that some themes might find better resonance in France than internationally.